Meridian Mall: 1990s-early 2000s

 Jacobson's declared bankruptcy in 2002 and closed.
 A year later, its building was tenanted by Younkers, which also opened at Lansing Mall the same year.
 Due to space limitations in the old Jacobson's, Younkers operated its men's and children's departments in a newly created, adjacent storefront.
-This expansion displaced the mall offices, which operated out of a temporary location in the Mervyns wing for a short time, until the Steve & Barry's store was relocated to the JCPenney wing and the previous location was remodeled into a new mall office.
+This expansion displaced the mall offices, which operated out of a temporary location in the Mervyn's wing for a short time, until the Steve & Barry's store was relocated to the JCPenney wing and the previous location was remodeled into a new mall office.

 Mid 2000s-2020s

 In 2004, Dick's Sporting Goods acquired and renamed all of the Galyan's stores.
 Two more changes came to the mall's anchors in 2006; first, in early 2006, Mervyn's closed all of its Michigan stores, and later the same year, Marshall Field's was one of several chains to be acquired and renamed by Macy's.
 Younkers expanded its presence at the mall in mid-2008 by moving its men's clothing, children's clothing, and furniture departments into the vacated Mervyn's space, while retaining women's clothing and accessories at the existing store.
 This two-store concept, referred to by parent company The Bon-Ton as a "dual anchor", alleviated the congested layout of the existing store, while allowing a greater variety of merchandise to be offered between the two locations.
 Steve & Barry's closed at the mall in September 2008.

 The former Meridian Mall Outer 6 AMC movie theater on the mall's periphery closed its doors on September 5, 2011.
 The theater reopened in December 2012 as Studio C!, offering drinks and made-to-order food ordered and served at patrons' seats.
 In late 2013, plans were approved to add H&M and Gordmans to the mall sometime in 2014.
 Planet Fitness and Shoe Carnival both opened in the Macy's wing in late 2013.
 On April 29, 2017, Gordmans closed their Meridian Mall location due to bankruptcy.
 Launch Trampoline Park was announced as its replacement in mid-2018.
 The Bon-Ton filed for bankruptcy in mid-2018, and began liquidation of all its stores, including both Younkers locations at Meridian Mall.
 In mid-2019, High Caliber Karting and Entertainment announced that it would open in the former Younkers Men's & Home store.
 The complex features indoor kart racing, axe throwing, bowling, and arcade games as well as a bar and restaurant.
 High Caliber Karting & Entertainment expanded its complex at Meridian Mall into the former location of Old Navy in early 2020 after that chain closed its Meridian Mall store.